 The National Assessment of Educational Progress provides the only national report on student achievement in a variety of subjects.
 NAEP administers writing assessments at regular intervals to students in grades 4, 8, and 12 attending both public and nonpublic schools, collecting a significant, representative sample of student writing at these grades.
-The 2007 NAEP Writing Assessment, for example, sampled 20,000 grade 12 students from public and private schools at the national level.
-In 2007, NAEP also sampled 152,000 grade 8 students at the state and national levels from public and private schools and from the districts participating in NAEP's Trial Urban District Assessment.
+The 2011 NAEP Writing Assessment, for example, sampled 24,000 eighth-graders and 28,000 twelfth-graders from public and private schools at the national level.
+In several subjects, NAEP samples include fourth-, eighth-, and twelfth-graders with sample sizes for reporting at the state and national levels from public and private schools and at the district level for districts participating in NAEP's Trial Urban District Assessment.

-The primary means for public release of NAEP results is a printed summary report known as The Nation's Report Card.
-This report is also available on a dedicated website: http://nationsreportcard.gov.
+The primary means for public release of NAEP results is a summary report on a dedicated website: http://nationsreportcard.gov.
 Both resources provide detailed information on the nature of the assessment, the students who participate, and the assessment results.